craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 *Witchweed* is the typical choice for production of Bane Essence. *Polypore* is the typical choice for production of Arcana Essence.
 A cup of Essence will coat 8 sticks.

+Production of a bundle of Witch Sticks costs 2sp, and can be sold for 3-5sp.

 ##### Miner's Savior
+> Miner's Savior is a complex solution that, when exposed to air, creates a strong hexagonal structure of solid stone-like material.
+It is composed of ...

 ##### Alchemical Explosive
 #### Mechanics
 ##### Turbine Engine